-Dondon, an idyllic town encircled by huge mountains, is the site of our newest, most remote clinic, serving a population of about 25,000.
+Dondon, an idyllic town encircled by huge mountains, is the site of our most remote programs, serving a population of about 25,000.
 Although located not too far from Grande Riviere du Nord, Milot and Saint-Raphael, Dondon is difficult to reach because of the mountainous terrain and the poor roads, which are rudimentary and sometimes impassable depending on the rains.
 Dondon is at the heart of Haiti National Historic Parc which includes the Citadel, the San Souci palace and Ramiers, a UNESCO world heritage since 1982.
 Although Dondon has a functioning medical clinic, the level of acuity is high.
 None of the doctors or nurses are paid, and the nurses buy the medications themselves for their pharmacy.
 Dondon is home to a HUFH hypertension program and a malnutrition program, and a frequent location for in-country outreach.

 Bas Limbe, a rural fishing community on the coastal region of northern Haiti, is composed of 16 distinct, small villages.
 The total estimated population of the Bas Limbe area is 25,000 – 30,000, about half of whom are children.
 The entire Bas Limbe region lacks infrastructure; most homes are without electricity, many are without plumbing and outdoor cooking over open fires is common.
 HUFH’s visiting global health teams frequently stay at the Haiti Village Health guest house in Bod me Limbe, interacting with the community, helping at permanent health clinics in the area and holding outreach clinics in all of the region’s villages.